 Ecommerce Trends in 2020 – What To Expect

 When Amazon was launched in July 1994, little did Jeff Bezos know that a revolution is about to begin that will change the landscape of trade and business.
-Today, almost two and a half decades later, ecommerce is a trillion dollar industry and an epitome of an ecommerce rat race.
+Today, almost two and a half decades later, eCommerce is a trillion dollar industry and the largest shareholder of this eCommerce rat race.

 Consumers are using the internet for almost everything, and it is no more a luxury.
 Even for making an offline purchase, buyers often check online reviews and ratings from reliable sites.

 With new ideas and shift in demand, the trends are changing.
 But what does this mean for the business owners?
 Simple, they need to keep with these.
 So what are the eCommerce trends in 2020?
 What lies in the future of online trade?

 Although a staggering 79% of people buy goods online, most businesses are slowly starting to realize an important factor when it comes to consumer behavior; try and test.
 Nothing beats the connection felt by the customer by the look and feel of the product, no matter how well written the description and the pictures are online.

 In spite of what the above statistics suggest, 85% of consumers prefer to shop at brick and mortar stores.
 This explains why more than 70% of people prefer physical Amazon stores over amazon.com.